Killing of Shaban al-Dalou

-Shaban al-Dalou was a 19-year-old Palestinian man from the Gaza Strip who was killed during the bombing of Al-Aqsa hospital by the Israel Defense Forces on 14 October 2024.
-The area had been designated as a safe zone and as a result was densely populated with patients as well as refugees who had set up camps around the hospital.
+Shaban al-Dalou was a 19-year-old Palestinian man from the Gaza Strip who was killed during the bombing of Al-Aqsa hospital in Deir al-Balah, Gaza by the Israel Defense Forces on 14 October 2024.
+The area had been designated as a part of a "humanitarian zone" and as a result was densely populated with patients as well as refugees who had set up camps around the hospital.
 Israeli officials said they believed the tents around the hospital were probably ignited by secondary explosions.

 Shaban's story gained widespread attention when a video began to circulate online of Shaban lying on a bed, with his leg trapped, burning alive.
 Shaban's mother was also burned alive in the fire.
 Shaban's younger siblings and father were also severely burned in the attack.
 A few days after the attack, on 17 October 2024, Shaban's younger brother, 11-year old Abdul Rahman al-Dalou, died after succumbing to the severe burns.
 Shaban's younger sister, Farah al-Dalou, also died a few days later, on 22 October, as a result of the severe burns she had suffered from the attack.

 Life

 Shaban was born on 16 October 2004.
 He had two brothers and two sisters.
 According to his mother, he had memorized the Quran by heart.
 In the final university qualifying exam, Tawjihi, Shaban scored 97.9%.
 He started studying software engineering at Al-Azhar University in Gaza in September 2023.
 Shaban loved to play Pro Evolution Soccer and FIFA on the PlayStation.
 He was also an avid lover of football, playing with his friends at Gaza's five-a-side courts.
 He was a Real Madrid fan and his favourite player was Karim Benzema.
 Shaban's favorite food was vegetable pizza from Al-Taboon Restaurant in Gaza City.
 Shaban applied to universities in the UK, Ireland, and Qatar with the intent to continue his studies.

-Prior to arriving at Al-Aqsa hospital, al-Dalou and his family had been displaced six times.
+Prior to arriving at Al-Aqsa hospital, Shaban and his family had been displaced six times.
 Shaban's father was a taxi driver and his mother was a babysitter.
 After their home was bombed by the IDF, Shaban started a GoFundMe page to raise funds for his family to evacuate from Gaza.
 As the eldest of five siblings, Shaban was the primary earner for his family, starting a falafel stand near the hospital.
 He had also erected the tent in which his family was staying.
 A week prior to his killing, Shaban survived the IDF's bombing of the Shuhada al-Aqsa mosque and was transferred to Al-Aqsa hospital to receive treatment.